n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 <!--- http://www.unicode.org/reports/tr53/tr53-1.pdf --->

+> Note: The following algorithm contains steps specific to reordering
+> Arabic marks.
+Since Garshuni text, which uses the Syriac script to
+> write the Arabic language, employs Arabic marks, shaping engines
+> should not omit the mark-reordering logic.

 Sequences of adjacent marks must be reordered so that they appear in the appropriate visual order before the mark-to-base and mark-to-mark positioning features from GPOS can be correctly applied.